andrewdsmith/edxlc/README.md

 active = ["on", "green"]
 blocked = ["off", "red"]
 alert = ["flash", "green-flash"]

+[mfd]
+line1 = "EDXLC"
+line2 = ""
+line3 = ""
 ```

 The `hardpoints-deployed`, `night-vision`, and `silent-running` sections are optional and will
 fall back to the values in `default` if missing.

 Priority order goes as follows: `silent-running` > `night-vision` > `hardpoints-deployed` > `default`

+The `[mfd]` section allows you to customize the three lines of text displayed on
+the X52 Pro's Multi-Function Display (MFD).
+If this section is missing, the
+first line defaults to `EDXLC`.
+Each line supports up to 16 characters.
+Lines
+longer than 16 characters will scroll.

 For each state you specify the light mode for boolean and red/amber/green
 lights.
 For boolean lights, the supported modes are: